 This is part of the Brennan Center's work on H.R.
 1 - Democracy Reform.

-- Make it easier to vote by streamlining voter registration, expanding early voting, and committing to restore the Voting Rights Act to full strength — so that all voices can be heard;
+- Make it easier to vote and counter voter suppression by streamlining voter registration, expanding early voting and voting by mail, restoring the right to vote for people who were formerly incarcerated and committing to restore the Voting Rights Act to full strength — so that all voices can be heard;

 - Fix our campaign funding system through an innovative reform that boosts the power of ordinary people — so that politicians are beholden to voters, not billionaires and corporations;

 - End partisan gerrymandering by ensuring that district lines are drawn through a fair process — so that people pick their representatives, not the other way around;

 - Update aging voting infrastructure to protect against foreign cyberattacks and machine malfunctions — so that Americans can have confidence in the integrity of our elections; and

 - Strengthen ethics rules aimed at curbing corruption — so that we can ensure those running our government are doing the people's business, not their own.

 To learn more about the For the People Act, see:

 - The text of the bill as introduced in Congress on Jan.
 4, 2021

 - The Brennan Center's comprehensive breakdown and analysis of H.R.
 1's provisions